agrigas115/hysteretic_sticking_plus_CIL/README.md

 # hysteretic_sticking_plus_CIL
-Discrete element simulation of repulsive disks with a hysteretic  sticking interaction with three different types of activity.
+Discrete element simulations of repulsive disks with a hysteretic sticking interaction with three different types of activity.
+This repository supports the analysis of the following manuscript: